ARC - Advanced Research Centre

 Digital Chemistry – enabling molecules, compounds and materials to be autonomously discovered, synthesised and manufactured from code.
 Bringing together expertise from chemistry, computing science and engineering this has the potential to be huge for transforming the production of pharmaceuticals.

-International Development – natural scientists, vets, medics, engineers, educators, social scientists all come together to engage in poverty reduction in low and middle-income countries, as well as enhancing the visibiltity, reach and scope of international development research at Glasgow.
+Global Sustainable Development – natural scientists, vets, medics, engineers, educators, social scientists all come together to engage in poverty reduction in low and middle-income countries, as well as enhancing the visibiltity, reach and scope of international development research at Glasgow.
 The theme emphasises Glasgow's commitment to the climate-change agenda and broader concerns around sustainability.

 Quantum and Nanotechnology – bringing together researchers from engineering and science and collaborating with health, energy and security sectors, Glasgow will be the go-to-place for research in quantum imaging and sensors.